IITBRajat23/TIVA_C_based_Tempsense_and_display/README.md

 1. Power up your TIVA C Microcontroller with the connected temperature sensor and LCD screen.
 2. The microcontroller will start monitoring the room temperature and displaying updates on the LCD.
 3. Enjoy real-time temperature monitoring!

+## How to use these files.

+1. Create a new project in CCS.
+2. Add lcd_name_printing.c, LCD.c, LCD. h, mylib.h into the CCS project environment such that you can see them in the project explorer.

 ## Sources